drishangupta/AI_Hackathon_Finder/PROJECT_STORY.md

 ## Challenges we overcame

-**1. Strands mem0 Tool Integration Crisis**
+**1. Memory System Integration Crisis**
-The biggest technical hurdle was discovering that Strands' `mem0_memory` tool doesn't properly integrate with AWS Bedrock models.
-The tool expected OpenAI-compatible responses but received different formats from Claude, causing JSON parsing failures and memory corruption.
+The biggest technical hurdle was discovering that Strands' `mem0_memory` tool had compatibility issues with AWS Bedrock models, causing system failures and unreliable memory operations.

-*Solution*: We built a custom `mem0_json_memory` wrapper with multiple fallback strategies for JSON extraction, including regex patterns and validation loops.
+*Solution*: We abandoned mem0_memory and built custom memory tools using DynamoDB + OpenSearch Serverless with Bedrock Titan embeddings that Strands can reliably use, providing vector similarity search and persistent user preferences.

 **2. OpenSearch Serverless Security Maze**
 AWS OpenSearch Serverless has complex security policies that must be created in a specific order.
 We spent hours debugging CloudFormation failures due to policy dependencies and readonly property constraints.